 THE DARLING DOWNS – SOUTH WEST MEDICAL PATHWAY (MP): School leavers may also consider our Darling Downs – South West Medical Pathway (MP).
 Applicants can apply to the Bachelor of Biomedical Sciences (Medicine Pathway) offered by the University of Southern Queensland (UniSQ) at its Toowoomba campus.
 Upon completion of UniSQ’s bachelor degree, they will enter the UQ MD program spending all four years at our Rural Clinical School sites in Toowoomba.

 The UQ Doctor of Medicine (MD) program is committed to diversifying the medical workforce.
-Our UQ Aboriginal and Torres Strait Islander Doctor of Medicine Admission Pathway (Provisional) encourages students with an Aboriginal or Torres Strait Islander background to apply.
-Specific requirements apply; see https://atsis.uq.edu.au/future-students/admission-pathways
+Our UQ Aboriginal and Torres Strait Islander Doctor of Medicine Admission Pathway (Provisional) encourages students with an Aboriginal and or Torres Strait Islander background to apply.
+Specific requirements apply; see https://atsis.uq.edu.au/future-students/admission-pathways.

 This UQ and Australian Government initiative aims to proactively widen UQ MD program access to applicants from rural and remote backgrounds.
 This initiative is designed to reduce doctor shortages and improve health services in rural and remote areas of Australia.
-In 2021, 28% of places will be designated to applicants who have lived for a minimum length of time in a rural area in Australia.
-Specific requirements apply; see future-students.uq.edu.au/apply/doctor-of-medicine.
+In 2024, 28% of places will be designated to applicants who have lived for a minimum length of time in a rural area in Australia.
+Specific requirements apply; see https://future-students.uq.edu.au/admissions/undergraduate/review-admission-schemes/rural-access-scheme.